-13.1 You must ensure that you have the correct visa throughout your Programme and comply with any conditions that attach to your visa.
-If you fail to comply with your visa conditions DMU may have to report you to the UK immigration authorities to comply with immigration law.

-13.2 Once you have an unconditional Offer from DMU and you have paid your tuition fee deposit, will commence our processes to issue you a Confirmation of Acceptance for Studies.
-(CAS).
-You may be asked to provide information to support the process, and we may refuse to issue you with a CAS if you are unable to demonstrate that you meet the requirements for a Student Visa as set out by UKVI.
+- 13.1 You must ensure that you have the correct visa throughout your Programme and comply with any conditions that attach to your visa.
+If you fail to comply with your visa conditions DMU may have to report you to the UK immigration authorities to comply with immigration law. - 13.2 Once you have an unconditional Offer from DMU and you have paid your tuition fee deposit, we will send your Confirmation of Acceptance for Studies statement (CAS).
 Information about immigration can be found at Visa Advice.